7 Top Apps Made With Python

-Over its almost 30 years of existence, Python has become one of the most popular web development frameworks, famously, Django provides fast work processes, clean design, and transparent functionality, among many other advantages.
+As one of the most popular web development frameworks, famously, Django provides fast work processes, clean design, and transparent functionality, among many other advantages.
 It allows developers at all levels to focus on writing their apps instead of reinventing the wheel (or fixing it, for that matter).
 On top of that, it’s free, open source, and has gathered a mighty community of developers over the years.
 Large companies appreciate this.

-Spotify is the world’s largest streaming service, with an annual revenue of over €4 billion.
+Spotify is the world’s largest streaming service, with an annual revenue approaching €10 billion.
 This makes it a major market player and also one of the top Python users among businesses.
-The company chose to work with Python because of the development speed and advanced data analytics that the language offers.
+The company preferred Python development because of its speed and advanced data analytics that the language offers.
 This enables Spotify to manage functions such as Radio and Discover, which are based on the personal musical preferences of users.

 Another top app built in Python is Dropbox.
 The popular file-hosting service recently moved from Python 2.7 to Python 3 in one of the largest Python 3 migrations ever.
 One of the most popular desktop apps in the world, Dropbox can be installed on Windows, macOS, and some flavors of Linux.
 It’s a good thing that Python is portable and works on many platforms, from PC and Linux to PlayStation.

 What can we say?
 That’s a powerful portfolio!
+And the list of what applications use Python could have been much longer.
 As we mentioned earlier, Python used to be a language for rough drafts and startup development because it was simple and cheap.
 But usually, the simplest solutions are the most reliable ones.
 The more parts a mechanism has, the higher the chances of something breaking or someone messing up – which many large companies learned the hard way.
 That’s why they chose to work with Python, and why so many of the world’s most popular apps are built in Python.
-Python has proven that you can build an amazing product with simple, time-honored tools – as long as you create it for the users and don’t have to dig into overcomplicated code.
-(Unless, of course, you want to.)
+(Do you know that Python is also suitable for creating Telegram bots?)